Fullmeals.

 Step 7: Temper the Rasam

-In a small tempering ladle, heat 1 teaspoon of ghee.
+In a small ladle, heat 1 teaspoon of ghee.
 Add 1/2 teaspoon of mustard seeds, 1 dry red chili, and a few curry leaves.
-Once the mustard seeds splutter and the chili darkens, pour this tempering over the rasam.
+Once the mustard seeds splutter and the chili darkens, pour this over the rasam.
 Immediately cover the rasam to retain the aroma and flavors.

 Step 8: Prepare Potatoes for Frying